 We profess this faith at baptism, which unites us to the Church and to Jesus Christ.
 The Church is the Mystical Body of Christ (Rom 12:5; 1 Cor 12:12–27; Eph 3:6 & 5:23; Col 1:18, 24).
 Jesus Christ is understood to be the "head" of the body, while the "members" of the body are the members of the Church.
 Just as the Head rose from the dead and lives forever in heaven, so too do we believe that the faithful members will be raised from the dead and enjoy life in heaven.
 United to Christ and to each other through baptism and our common faith, we profess this faith every Sunday and Solemnity, and in doing so, renew our faith.

-The United State Conference of Catholic Bishops have made the Catechism of the Catholic Church available online.
+The Vatican's website has made the Catechism of the Catholic Church available online.
 The Catechism is a more detailed summary of the faith than the Nicene Creed.
 Reading the Catechism is a great way to learn more about the Catholic faith.